-IEEE Std 1394-1995 makes no provisions for facilities or device-implementation constraints that enable a secure architecture for transactions.
-Because Serial Bus may be connected to external gateways, such as cable network interface units, which may be reprogrammable from a remote location, there is a necessity to provide building blocks upon which more secure systems may be constructed.
-In particular it is important for Serial Bus devices to possess unforgeable identities and to not be able to snoop asynchronous request or response packets addressed to other nodes.
+IEEE Std 1394-1995 makes little provision for facilities or implementation constraints that enhance resistance to tampering by malicious agents.
+Because Serial Bus may be connected to external gateways (such as cable network interface units) which may be reprogrammable from a remote location, there is a desire to provide building blocks upon which more tamper-resistant systems may be constructed.
+In particular it is important for Serial Bus modules to possess unforgeable identities and to not be able to snoop asynchronous request or response packets addressed to other nodes.